 We all want a compact and lightweight rangefinder to ensure its portability and ease of use.
 This golf rangefinder only weighs 145 grams, and it is not very big to fit in the pocket.

-The full package includes a carrying pouch, a battery set, microfiber cleaning cloth, and a quick start guide.
+The full package includes a carrying pouch, a battery set, a microfiber cleaning cloth, and a quick start guide.
 The carrying pouch is especially useful for hunters and other outdoorsmen.
 The bag is not only sturdy and protective of the device but also aesthetically appealing.

 - Upgraded laser rangefinder with continuous scanning mode